0xC0000054/sc4-custom-ordinance-host/docs/Ordinance_Exemplar_Properties.md

 ## Availability Condition Properties

 These properties can be used to control when the game makes the ordinance available.

+_Ordinance Availability: Lua Function_ can only be used by itself, but all other properties can be can be combined to form more complex conditions.
+When using multiple properties, the order in which they are evaluated is undefined.

  ID | Name | Type | Reps | Description |
 |----|------|------|------|-------------|